Where to find the Best Craft Beer in Choudrant, LA 71227?

 If you don’t have a Micro Brewery in Choudrant, check out your local Party Store and see their selection of craft beer form all over.

 Craft beer has taken off in the US as people begin to appreciate and realize that there is a lot more to choose from than Budweiser, Coors or Pabst - a lot more in terms of taste, style and endless variety which appeals to the palate.
-Craft beer is not for nerds either; there is real skill and craftsmanship involved, but there is also a tight knit community feel between small craft brewers and the communities they serve.
 A lot of people become confused between ale and beer - are they the same or do they mean something different?
-Do you know your porter from your stout, a Doppelbock from brown ale?
-What is the difference between lager and beer, or is there any to begin with?
 Let's start with 'beer'.
+Beer is the catch-all term for any alcoholic beverage brewed with a starch grain and water.
 Essentially, that is all you need to make a brew you can call beer, and around the world there are numerous variations on this theme, but in the West we tend to look at beer as brewed with barley (though wheat beers are commonly found too).
+Beer is probably the oldest beverage in the world, with Ancient Egyptians brewing beer and probably their ancestors doing the same too.
+Right up to relatively recent times, beer has been a dietary staple, also known as 'liquid bread' because it was packed with carbohydrates which are what provide us with energy.
 Monks brewed beer to drink when they were fasting and could not eat solid food, whilst weak beers were widely available for even children to partake of.
 Beer has two main sub-categories: ales and lagers.
 Ales Ales refer to beer brewed using hops.
 Hops provide the bitterness in the taste as well as contributing to the aroma, and 'Ale' was an Olde Englishe word for beer brewed with hops.
 The use of hops went hand-in-hand with the use of malt.
 Malt provides body and sweetness, to contrast with the bitterness of the hops and within a real ale there is a delicate balancing act between the two.
 As brewing methods continued to develop, beer and ale became synonymous, at least that is until a significant brewing advance was discovered by the Germans suffering from a prohibition on brewing within city limits.
 Lager Lager is the most popular beer in the world today, and Budweiser and friends make a whole lot of it!
 Lager was developed by the Germans who were only allowed to brew beer during the Autumn/Winter months, but wanted beer ready to drink in the summer months when it was hot.
 They developed a means of slowly fermenting beer in caves, frequently man-made and cut into a local hillside or mountain close by a pond or small lake.
 The German word for storage is "lager" and this type of beer quickly adopted the same name.
 The storage or 'lagers' were intentionally sited close to ponds because in winter they would freeze over and the ice could be used to lay down with fermenting lager and keep it cool, especially as the warmer weather arrived.
 There is an enormous amount of variation within these two sub-categories of beer, but if you understand these basic classifications, what follows next becomes clearer.
 Of course, you don't need to understand how craft beer is made in order to enjoy it!